 Smart to work

-Tuesday morning 07h30: a large proportion of our over 29,000 employees leave home for work.
+Tuesday morning 07h30: a large proportion of our 30,000 employees leave home for work.
 They go by car, bike, bus, train, motorbike, you name it.
 On an average weekday, they account for about a million kilometres between them.
 A huge figure, right?
-Happily, around 1 in 4 employees leave the car at home.
+Happily, more than 1 in 4 employees leave the car at home.
 They come by bike, take public transport or carpool.
-Each year, they avoid doing some 42 million kilometres.
-And that’s what Antoon Vanderputten wants to encourage.
+Each year, they avoid doing some 43 million kilometres.
+And that’s what Antoon Vander Putten wants to encourage.
 He’s responsible for (amongst other things) employee mobility and he wants to make it as sustainable as possible.

 Reduce, shift and change

-But you also have to take into account the principle of the triple win.
-With each measure, you try to achieve a benefit for society, the company and for the employee.
-Antoon continues, “If people don't see a personal advantage in going to work by bike, they probably won’t do so.”
+According to the principle of the triple win, with each measure, we try to achieve a benefit for society, the company and the employee.
+Antoon: "If people don't see a personal advantage in going to work by bike, they probably won’t do so."
 That’s why we offer a lot of specific benefits to get our employees to come to work in a (more) sustainable way.

 - Since 2007, employees have been given a company bike, in addition to their cycling allowance.
 In the accompanying bicycle kit, there’s a raincoat, helmet, fluorescent tabard and a repair kit.